jwlerch78/dashieapp_staging/.reference/build-plans/Phase 3.5 - Widget Integration.md

    - Press left at home → Should return to focus menu
    - Focus menu should restore to 100% scale

-**Test Photos Widget (No Focus Menu):**
+**Test Photos Widget with Live Data (No Focus Menu):**

 1. Navigate to photos widget
 2. Press Enter → Should go straight to ACTIVE state
+3. **NEW: Verify actual photos load from Google Photos** (from Phase 3 photo service)
-3. Left/right arrows change photos
+4. Left/right arrows change photos
+5. Verify photo metadata displays
-4. Press Escape → Should exit to grid
+6. Press Escape → Should exit to grid

 **Success criteria:**
 - [ ] Focus menu appears for dcal widget